kyegomez/PALI/README.md

 - **Ready, Set, Go**: No fuss, no muss!
 Get Pali rolling in no time. ⏱️
 - **Easy-Peasy**: Leave the heavy lifting to Pali and enjoy your smooth sailing. 🛳️

-## 📐 Model Blueprint

-Think of Pali as a swanky cocktail 🍹 - MT5 brings the text zest while ViT adds the image zing.
-Together, they craft a blend that’s pure magic!
-Whether it's MT5's adaptability or ViT's image smarts, Pali packs a punch. 🥊

 ## 🌆 Real-World Use-Cases

 - **E-commerce**: Jazz up those recs!
 Understand products inside-out with images & descriptions. 🛍️